 Last minute holiday shopping?
 Check out the Denver Private Investigator blogpost on finding private investigator gifts for kids.

 About the Author:

-In addition to contributing to PursuitMag, Susanna Speier is the social media strategist and blogger for Ross Investigators of Denver, Colorado.
+In addition to contributing to PursuitMag, Susanna Speier is the chief content officer for Ross Investigators of Denver, Colorado.
 The Denver Private Investigator Blog was recently ranked 4th in the country by PI Now for private investigator blogs.
 She also consults with and offers social media seminars to private investigators around the country and is a freelancer for hire, who can be reached through Linkedin.
-Follow her industry updates on the Denver Private Investigator blog, on Twitter @milehipi, or on Facebook.
+Follow her industry updates on the Denver Private Investigator blog, on Twitter @milehipi, on Instagram @denverprivateinvestigatorblog, or on Facebook.